Free College Starts Here. Do you qualify? Click here

 • 4

-(formerly BIO 151) A study of non-pathogenic and pathogenic microorganisms designed primarily for students in the health sciences area.
-Topics covered include: microbial characteristics, control of micro-organisms, defenses of the host, and cause, prevention, and control of infectious diseases.
-Safety protocols must be observed in all lab classes.
-These include: no food, no drink, and no open-toe shoes, appropriate clothing.
-Only registered students may enter labs.
+A study of non-pathogenic and pathogenic microorganisms designed primarily for students in the health sciences area.
+Topics covered include: microbial characteristics, control of microorganisms, defenses of the host, and cause, prevention, and control of infectious diseases.
+Microbial metabolism, structure and classification will be looked at first, followed by host- pathogen interactions and immunology.
+The laboratory includes basic techniques in staining, cultivation, and identification of microorganisms.
 Prerequisite: BIO 111 with “C” or better.
-Placement at ENG 101 level strongly advised.

 • BTC 101